-Skill and Description Learning Objectives Resources Related Certifications Create a simple shader and material using Shader Graph Explain Shader Graph and its usesCreate a new shader in Shader Graph Unity Learn Shader Graph: Multiply Shader Graph: Time Node Professional 3D ArtistAssociate: Artist
+Skill and Description Learning Objectives Resources Related Certifications Create a simple shader and material using Shader Graph Explain Shader Graph and its uses Unity LearnShader Graph: MultiplyShader Graph: TIme Node Professional 3D ArtistAssociate: Artist

 The Shader Graph tool in the Unity real-time engine allows the user to create custom shaders without code.
 Understanding this functionality will allow the artist to create special and custom effects for specific render pipelines that are optimized for the target publishing hardware without the need for shader coding knowledge.
 Assessment suggestion: Have students use Shader Graph to create a simple shader effect, like a shimmering material.
-The Navigate in the Shader Graph editor window Connect commonly used Shader Graph nodes to create desired effects Make a shader with configurable material properties Make a material from a custom Shader Graph shader Introduction to ShaderGraph Get started with Shader Creative Core pathway can be used as a guide for this.
-11.5 A A Create and edit shaders using Shader Graph Students must understand the basics of what shaders are and how they are used to affect how the audience experiences objects in Unity.
-Create a shader using Unity Shader Graph Get started with Shader Graph Introduction to ShaderGraph Shader Graph: Multiply Shader Graph: TIme Node Associate: Artist Assessment suggestion: Have students describe the creation of Unity ManualShader GraphNode Library and uses for shaders, including object and environment applications.
+The Creative Core pathway can be used as a guide for this.
+Create a new shader in Shader Graph Navigate in the Shader Graph editor window Connect commonly used Shader Graph nodes to create desired effects Make a shader with configurable material properties Make a material from a custom Shader Graph shader Introduction to ShaderGraph Get started with Shader Graph Unity Manual Shader Graph Create and edit shaders using Shader Graph Students must understand the basics of what shaders are and how they are used to affect how the audience experiences objects in Unity.
+Assessment suggestion: Have students describe the creation of and uses for shaders, including Create a shader using Unity Shader Graph Unity Learn • Get started with Shader Graph • Introduction to ShaderGraph • Shader Graph: Multiply • Shader Graph: TIme Node Unity Manual • Shader Graph • Node Library Associate: Artist object and environment applications.
 Create materials for the URP/Lit Shader on a 3D GameObject Students will learn to use Unity's fully-featured suite of tools to create, apply, and alter textures and materials to modify the appearance of their models.
 Assessment suggestion: Have students dress models using materials and textures created in and imported into Unity, and adjusted using Unity's native tools.
-Create a new material Organize materials as project assets Adjust the Base Map of a material using a color Adjust the Base Map of a material using an image Apply the Specular and Metallic workflows to achieve desired effects Apply alpha clipping in a material Apply the transparent surface type to a material Add a normal map to a material Fix broken (magenta) materials Unity Manual • Creating Materials for URP User: Artist Associate: Game Developer Decide among common shaders to use for a given project Students must understand the basics of what shaders are and how they are used to affect how the audience experiences objects in Unity.
+Create a new material Organize materials as project assets Adjust the Base Map of a material using a color Adjust the Base Map of a material using an image Apply the Specular and Metallic workflows to achieve desired effects Apply alpha clipping in a material Apply the transparent surface type to a material Add a normal map to a material Fix broken (magenta) materials • Creating Materials for URP User: Artist Associate: Game Developer Decide among common shaders to use for a given project Students must understand the basics of what shaders are and how they are used to affect how the audience experiences objects in Unity.
 Define a mesh, its characteristics, and its use in rendering a 3D GameObject Determine the shader type for an object based on the design requirements Unity Learn Introduction to ShaderGraph Unity Manual Shader Graph • User: Artist